psychemedia/storytelling-notes/godmother-death.md

 Quoth Death, "My godson, come with me;
 Thy course is run, as thou may'st see."

-The doctor said, " I will not stay
+The doctor said, "I will not stay
 Thee long; but, ere I go away.
 Let me, I pray thee, say a prayer,
 For future welfare to prepare;